cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 6. The CBOR Common Deterministic Encoding Profile does not presume equivalence of basic floating point values with floating point values using other representations (e.g., tag 4/5).

-The main intent here is to preserve the basic generic data model, so Application Profiles can make their own decisions within that data model.
-E.g., an application profile can decide that it only ever allows a single NaN value that would encoded as 0xf97e00, so a CDE implementation focusing on this application profile would not need to provide processing for other NaN values.
-Basing the definition of both CDE and Application Profiles on the generic data model of CBOR also means that there is no effect on CDDL
-{{-cddl}}, except where the data description documents encoding decision for byte strings carrying embedded CBOR.

 # Application Profiles